 Now that you have developed your strategic internal communication, it’s time to start creating content.
 Content is key to engaging your audiences and making sure your messages are clearly communicated and understood.

 When crafting your internal communications content strategy, consider the different needs of each stakeholder group and tailor the message accordingly.
-Make sure to use images, videos, animated GIFs, stories, and interesting facts to keep your audience engaged.
+Make sure to use images and videos, and embed animated GIFs to keep your audience engaged.
 For example, if you’re trying to promote a new policy, use visuals or videos to help explain it.

 Tools like ContactMonkey can help you create engaging emails and newsletters quickly and easily.
 With its drag-and-drop editor, you can create visually appealing messages without the need for coding or design experience.
 Access ready-to-use internal communication templates for every scenario, so you can quickly create messages that fit your brand and communicate your message effectively.